 This approach also gave homeworkers an opportunity to interact directly with all the contractors involved in the project, which helped to raise and resolve work-related issues that they had been experiencing.
-For example, originally contractors would bring a single sample to show workers and then take it away to show others, meaning that they had to work from memory.
+For example, originally contractors would bring a single sample to show Workers move from one contractor to another based on the availability of work and piece rates offered.

+workers and then take it away to show others, meaning that they had to work from memory.
 Homeworkers suggested bringing more samples and leaving them in the village, so that they could remind themselves what the finished piece should look like.
 This reduced the number of pieces returned because they did not match the sample.